tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 Kubernetes is a clustered environment combined of one or more physical server or virtual machine called `nodes`.
 The kubernetes cluster components are divided into 2 `Control Plan` components and `Node` components.
 The Control Plan component may be deployed on any node in the kubernetes cluster, however, for architecture consistency, in a production environment, control plan components are deployed on one or three (in a highly available cluster) nodes and these nodes are called `Master Nodes`.
 Any other node is called `Worker Node`, the worker nodes are the nodes that hosts the containerized applications.
 So all containers will be running on top of the worker nodes and not the master nodes.

 The architecture of the kubernetes cluster can differ form one cluster to another depending on the usability of this cluster, however, any kubernetes cluster will have the control plan and the worker nodes.
-If a kubernetes cluster is used for production, it is advised to have at least 3 master nodes in the control plan and one or more worker nodes hosting the containerized application depending on the number of containers required and their resources.
+If a kubernetes cluster is used for production, it is advised to have at least 3 master nodes (for high-availability) and one or more worker nodes hosting the containerized application depending on the number of containers required and their resources.
 In a lab or a testing environment, only one master node is enough for the control plan.
 Also there is an option called [Minikube](https://minikube.sigs.k8s.io/docs/) which is a form of a kubernetes cluster deployed on top of macOS, Linux, or Windows machines and is by default contain only one node working as a master node and a worker node.
 This node will host the control plan components as well as the containerized application.
 The Minikube is only used for personal testing and not for production environment.